 This course is designed to prepare students for advanced work in German language, literature and culture.
 Students will read a variety of texts.
-Active practice in spoken and written German.
+Active practice in spoken and written

+German.
 GER 212 or qualifying score on the placement test.

 GER 307.
-Introduction to German Arts and Humanities Group 1 course Literature
+Introduction to German Literature